 Before a new device is connected to the Z-Wave network, the device has to be pared once.
 Because the controller of the network measures the signal strength of the new device and optimizes the routing table for the network with the signal strength, the new device should be pared on the final place, where the device will be in the future.
 Otherwise the routing table will not be optimized and therefore the signal strength and reliability of the network could be decreased.

-Z-Wave Radio Frequency
+Introduction to Z-Wave Radio Frequency

 Another advantage of Z-Wave is the used radio frequency.
 Z-Wave uses different operating frequencies depending on the county or region.
 But independent of the country the operating frequency is not in the spectrum of WiFi (2.4 GHz / 5 GHz) and Bluetooth and therefore the signal is more reliable.

 The following table shows the used Z-Wave radio frequency depending on the country.
 Also the table shows the residential voltage and the net frequency.